microsoft/MixedReality-WebRTC/README.md

 <span style="color:red">**MR-WebRTC has been deprecated.
 We're no longer committing development resources to it, taking pull requests for it, or planning a replacement for it.**</span>

-Known issues with the current branch:

 - If you want to continue updating it, you must fork and maintain your own branch.
-- **Camera performance**: The camera won't work if other applications are using it (for example, Guides, RA).
-- **Camera share mode**: There's a workaround for this--you can open in exclusive mode.
-- **ARM64 build**: Not supported by WebRTC m71/WebRTC UWP SDK.
-- **H.265**: Not supported by WebRTC m71/WebRTC UWP SDK.

 ## Download